pewresearch/django_commander/README.md

 have been created or modified by different commands and when.
 To enable this tracking on any model in your app, you simply need to have it inherit from `django_commander.models.LoggedExtendedModel`, which is an extension of the `django_pewtils` `BasicExtendedModel`.
-The `LoggedExtendedModel` class automatically creates relations with the `django_commander` `Command` and `CommandLog` models, so that your commands can create these associations while the execute, like so:
+The `LoggedExtendedModel` class automatically creates relations with the `django_commander` `Command` and `CommandLog` models, making it easy to create associations between objects in your database and the commands that run operations on them, like so:

 ```python
 @log_command